rails/rails/guides/source/configuring.md

 * `config.active_record.lock_optimistically` controls whether Active Record will use optimistic locking and is true by default.

-* `config.active_record.auto_explain_threshold_in_seconds` configures the threshold for automatic EXPLAINs (`nil` disables this feature).
-Queries exceeding the threshold get their query plan logged.
-Default is 0.5 in development mode.

 * +config.active_record.cache_timestamp_format+ controls the format of the timestamp value in the cache key.
 Default is +:number+.

 The MySQL adapter adds one additional configuration option: